skyisyourlimit/MCSP/README.md

 - numpy==1.24.3
 - pyyaml==6.0.1

-# Data preprocessing and code execution
+# Data preparation and code execution
-Please refer to [MAMP](https://github.com/maoyunyao/MAMP) for the data preprocessing and code execution process.
+Please refer to [MAMP](https://github.com/maoyunyao/MAMP) for the data preparation and code execution process.

 # Acknowledgment
 The framework of our code is based on [MAMP](https://github.com/maoyunyao/MAMP).